 They contain 8 grams of protein per cup, so add a little of these sweet treats throughout the daily meals to increase your protein intake.
-And they will also fulfil almost 100% of your daily value of vitamin C in a single cup, they’ll help keep your immune system in tip-top shape.
+And they will also fulfill almost 100% of your daily value of vitamin C in a single cup, they’ll help keep your immune system in tip-top shape.

 11. Green Vegetables

-12. Beans (Like Chickpeas, Black Beans etc)
+12. Beans (Like Chickpeas, Black Beans, etc)

 So as you can see a protein-deficient vegan diet is far from the norm.
 Our list has provided you with multiple vegetarian lean protein sources.

-If you are a vegan or thinking about giving up meat-based products to adopt a vegetarian diet make sure to check with a nutritionist first and plan ahead so that you don’t lack any vital nutrients.
+If you are a vegan or thinking about giving up meat-based products to adopt a vegetarian diet make sure to check with a nutritionist first and plan so that you don’t lack any vital nutrients.

 Let us know if you have any queries in the comments section below.